 Purchasing the Habberstad House and operating a bed & breakfast is a dream come true for them, after being public servants throughout their working careers.

 Mark served as a State of Iowa conservation officer, enforcing laws regulating hunting, fishing, and boating for 30 years.
 Elaine worked at both Iowa State and Kansas State universities as an extension communicator, providing research-based information to help people improve their lives, businesses and communities.
-They are the parents of three sons and a daughter-in-law who all live in Iowa and are frequent visitors to the Habberstad House.
-They are thrilled to be new grandparents in 2017…is there anything better?

 In his spare time, Mark enjoys genealogy research, gardening and loves to make homemade sausages.
 He does all of the maintenance at the Habberstad House, and is constantly tinkering with something.
 Elaine enjoys baking, reading, and quilting.
 She takes all of the reservations and does the bookkeeping for the inn.